the-overdriven/mw-enhanced/README.md

 ## On multiple screens setup, moving mouse in game moves cursor on the second screen
 Install [FullscreenLock](https://github.com/blaberry/FullscreenLock) and run it every time you run the game (the script above runs it automatically).
 The .exe file can be downloaded from the [Releases](https://github.com/blaberry/FullscreenLock/releases/tag/1.1) page.
 [Mirror](https://github.com/the-overdriven/FullscreenLock/releases/tag/1.1).

+## Everything in game is too small.
+Fonts, UI, etc.
+Open MGE XE settings and adjust the Menu UI scaling to your liking.
+Depending on game's resolution I find 1.20 - 1.50 values most optimal.

 ## I move like in slow motion, I want to run faster
 For this purpose I find being able to edit GMST variables during game runtime the best solution, because you can adjust it to your liking every time instantly.
 1. Install [GMST Menu](https://www.nexusmods.com/morrowind/mods/46428)